Chinese rowing team training for Tokyo Olympics in Texas

 In China, the sport of rowing is still in its infancy stage.
 Redgrave said there’s been a recent push to make it more popular through established clubs, school programs and competition at the university level.

-The team been doing strength and conditioning work at Texas State University just down the road in San Marcos, and working with faculty researchers from the university’s Department of Health and Human Performance.
+The team has been doing strength and conditioning work at Texas State University just down the road in San Marcos and working with faculty researchers from the university’s Department of Health and Human Performance.
+In January, they also migrated north to Waco, Texas to train on the Brazos River near Baylor University.

-The Chinese team will chose its Olympic team in May.
-Redgrave said those who make the cut will have one more thing in common: passion.
+The Chinese team will choose its Olympic team in May.
+Redgrave said those who make the cut will have one more key factor in common: passion.